sebastid/GetAndCleanDataCourse/README.md

 ### Script operations
 The R script was written to follow the order of the project assignment brief as closely as possible and can be summarized as follows:

-#### 0) Initialization of Current working direction and dataset file paths

-Initializes the current working directory and base directory paths.
+0. Initialization of Current working direction and dataset file paths ..Initializes the current working directory and base directory paths.

-#### 1) Load the raw training and test datasets.
+1. Load the raw training and test datasets.

-Loading of the 8 input files listed above.
+..Loading of the 8 input files listed above.

 #### 2) Merge/Assemble the training and the test sets to create one data set.